smerrill/admin_menu_demo/README.txt

   - Are the "access administration menu" and "access administration pages" permissions enabled for the appropriate roles?

-  - Does your theme output the $closure variable?
+  - Does html.tpl.php of your theme output the $page_bottom variable?

 * If the menu is rendered behind a Flash movie object, add this property to your Flash object(s):